-In the article below, we’ll explore what it actually costs your business to accept paper checks and take a look at alternative payment options.
+Let's explore what it costs your business to accept paper checks and alternative payment options.

-Paper checks are 10 times more costly to businesses than digital payments.
-This is because there’s more than processing fees to take into consideration — such as manpower and incidental costs — which are not included when processing payments via digital alternatives.
+Paper checks are 10x more expensive for businesses than digital payments as there are more than processing fees to consider, such as workforce and incidental costs, which are not included when processing payments via digital alternatives.

-Bank of America estimates that a check can cost you anywhere from $4 to $20, based on the price of the check and shipping.
-And that doesn’t even take into account the time your finance team spends writing, mailing, collecting and reconciling the check.
-Similarly, the Wall Street Journal reports that a business can easily spend up to $25k on materials, manpower, postage, and bank fees.
+Based on the check price and postage, Bank of America estimates that a check can cost anywhere from $4 to $20.
+That's without considering the time your finance team spends writing, mailing, collecting, and reconciling checks.
+The Wall Street Journal reports businesses can spend up to $25k on materials, staffing, postage, and bank fees.

-To give you a better idea of what this looks like in practice, we ran the numbers.
-Here's a breakdown of what it would cost your business just to process an average of 5,000 checks per month:
+We ran the numbers to have a better idea of what this looks like in practice.
+Here's a breakdown of what it would cost your business to process an average of 5,000 checks per month:

-And if some of those checks bounce, things can turn ugly pretty fast for your business.
-If you deposit a check that bounces, you can add in a fee to your bank for returning the check, in addition to having the headache of collecting the money you're due.
+And from an AR perspective, if some of those checks bounce, things can turn ugly pretty fast.
+If you deposit a check that bounces, you can add in a returned check fee along with the headache of collecting the money you're due.

-Processing paper checks isn’t just expensive, it also slows your payment process down, which can increase your Days Sales Outstanding (DSO) and negatively impact your cash flow.
+Processing paper checks is more than just expensive.
+It also slows your payment processing workflow down.
+This can increase your DSO and impact your cash flow.

 5 Common Payment Myths About Accepting Paper Checks